Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Background

 \section{Background}

 Here, we review tree-based speculative decoding methods.
-In particular, we discuss the way existing methods choose the structure of the speculation tree (Section~\ref{sec:background_tree_construction}), the algorithms they use to sample and verify the token trees (Section~\ref{sec:background_tree_verification}), and the way these methods can automatically select the shape of the token tree (Section~\ref{sec:background_tree_optimizer}).
+In particular, we discuss the way existing methods choose the speculated tree structure (Section~\ref{sec:background_tree_construction}) and the algorithms they use to sample and verify the token trees (Section~\ref{sec:background_tree_verification}).